lohitkumarmr/NX_Teamcenter_BodyPropExport/README.md

-# NX_Teamcenter_BodyPropExport
+# NX_BodyPropExport
 Exports all Bodies Properties in an assembly to CSV

-# NX_Teamcenter_BodyPropExport
+# NX_BodyPropExport

-A modular NX Open C# journal that works with Teamcenter or local assemblies, exports body volume/area/mass data to Excel, and can capture screenshots.
+A modular NX Open C# journal that works with local assemblies, exports body volume/area/mass data to Excel, and can capture screenshots.

 ## Project files